Modalities/ml_filter/documentation/data_format.md

 ```

 ## Document annotation format
 The annotation format of the a single document is given below.
-The `document_id` must correspond to the id of the document in the raw data.
 Note that `document_id` corresponds to `id` in the raw data.
 This mismatch should be fixed in the future.
 As a workaround we can search for the presence of either `document_id` or `id` in the raw data.

-The scores are provided by the model that was prompted with the prompt defined by `prompt_name` and `prompt_lang`.
+The scores are provided by the model `model_name` that was prompted with the prompt defined by `prompt_name` and `prompt_lang`.
 Note that the scores are defined as a list, as the model potentially scores the document multiple times to estimate model uncertainty.
 Further information such as the model generated score explanations and possible errors and the timestamp are added.

 ```js
 {